All work

 8. Maintains design consistency

-In the below example, you can see how the symmetry makes it clear to the user that their are four pricing tiers and which areas of the tiers are comparable.
+In the below example, you can see how the symmetry makes it clear to the user that there are four pricing tiers and which areas of the tiers are comparable.

 The Law of Symmetry takeaways